-- in a school in England in a post which brought them into regular contact with children or in any post in a school since 12 May 2006; - in a college in England in a position which involved the provision of education and regularly caring for, training, supervising or being in sole charge of children or young people under the age of 18.
+- in a college in England in a position which involved the provision of education and regularly caring for, training, supervising or being in sole charge of children or young people under the age of 18.

 The Head Teacher will review the completed DBS check and determine if it meets the required standard.
-Where it does not, the subject to contract offer of employment will be withdrawn with immediate effect.
+Where it does not, any issues will be discussed with the candidate.
+If they cannot be resolved, the subject to contract offer of employment will be withdrawn with immediate effect.
 Advice and guidance should be sought from HR in this instance.